 With only a handful of them, I personally think they do a pretty good job week in week out leading a congregation of 300+ for a time of praise and worship during our Sunday service.
 Are they world-class singers?
 No (not yet!).
 Can they sing?
 Definitely!
 Do they serve well?
 Absolutely!

 I serve in our church as a bilingual interpreter for the sermon which is done simultaneously on a transmitter as the preacher delivers the sermon at the pulpit.
 Am I an excellent interpreter?
 I wish!
 Can I do the interpretation, and do it well, or at least try to?
 Yes, and I do try every single time with divine help and also “self-help”, i.e. reading and learning more of the two languages, namely Chinese and English.
 It is very easy for people to just sit there, fold their arms and pass comments and judgement on our less than perfect performances, even for Christians.
 Do we have expectation on ourselves?
 Sure!
 But I know despite of my can-be-improved or sometimes all-over-the-place and do-not-do-the-preacher’s-well-prepared-sermons-any-justice interpretations, God is well pleased with me when I answered His call to use the gift He has bestowed upon me to serve in this particular ministry.
 I have no doubt it is the same for our worship team that they try their very best every Sunday.
-No ministry/serving is easy in the sense that it can be done halfheartedly and/or without passion and commitment.

 On certain Sundays, the songs chosen by the worship team simply could not get me to activate my vocal cord at 7:30am while other times they sing some songs that I am not familiar with so it can be a little challenging for me to sing along.
 Does that deter me from quietening my heart down and worshiping God in my heart?
 I sway with the music and feel the presence of God falls upon the church.
 There are times such as these that I get to really worship God, more so than the times when I sing my heart out, out of tune of not, gasp for air or not!
 Besides, how are we to know that while the song might be unfamiliar to us or not upbeat enough for us, someone sitting at the far corner of the church is not being touched?